vaishakp/vaishakp.github.io/README.md

 ```

 1. Frontend (fetch and decode) stalls refer to the frontend pipeline not feeding $\mu$Op instructions to the backend pipeline.
 This could be due to cache misses, failure to decode complex instructions (which is more probable in JIT compilers)
 2. Backend (execution) stalls refer to instructions not retiring on time.
 This could be due to memory-bound or CPU-bound stalls.
-The former can happen due to demand load/store instructions i.e. when, e.g. data to compute on is not found in memory and the processor has to look in slower memory.
-The latter can occur when there are complicated math operations (like square root, and divisions) that could take longer to complete.
+   1. The former can happen due to demand load/store instructions i.e. when, e.g. data to compute on is not found in memory and the processor has to look in slower memory.
+   2. The latter can occur when there are complicated math operations (like square root, and divisions) that could take longer to complete.

+A bandwidth-limited stall can occur in a dependency chain.
+Although modern processors support out-of-order instructions and simultaneous reading from cache and memory, if instruction B depends on the outcome of A, then B gets stalled.
+Parallelization is not further possible.
+A may cause further stalls if it involves longer latency operations, or due to insufficient memory bandwidth.
+A dependency chain can benefit from faster ALUs and/or RAM.
+If this is true, then SpEC can benefit from overdecomposition.

+Usually, memory-bound stalls may also show cache misses.

 ##### Evolution hotspots
 Time spent by SpEC evolution in different libraries.